humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-02-04-maintainable-node-js-javascript-avoid-process-exit.md

   - Maintainable
   - Node.js
 ---
-I&#8217;ve spent the last few months digging into Node.js, and as usual, I&#8217;ve been keeping tabs on patterns and problems that I&#8217;ve come across.
+I've spent the last few months digging into Node.js, and as usual, I've been keeping tabs on patterns and problems that I've come across.
 One problematic pattern that recently came up in a code review was the use of `process.exit()`.
-I&#8217;ve ended up finding several examples of this, and I&#8217;m prepared to go so far as to say there are very few places where calling `process.exit()` makes sense.
+I've ended up finding several examples of this, and I'm prepared to go so far as to say there are very few places where calling `process.exit()` makes sense.

 ## What it does